 - a.
 Any new potential impacts to construction impacts will be identified and described.
 A comparison of the construction impacts of the Former Project to the Proposed Project will be prepared. - b.
 Describe the anticipated schedule, as well as the days and hours of operation for the various construction phases of the proposed development. - c.
-Identify truck routes and truck traffic volumes associated with construction activities at the site. - d.
+Identify truck routes and truck traffic volumes associated with construction activities at the site.

+- d.
+Identify the number of structures to be removed and describe the demolition and removal process of those structures. - e.
+Describe the impacts of dust and debris associated with construction on neighboring properties. - f.
 Estimate construction noise levels and vibration levels from various pieces of construction equipment used at the site and construction traffic.
 Also discuss the potential for adverse impacts on adjacent land uses.
-Discuss potential need for rock excavation and blasting, describe the pre- and post-construction protocols for rock excavation and blasting, and discuss alternatives to blasting.

-3. Mitigation: Discuss measures to mitigate potential adverse impacts of construction activities.
+Discuss potential need for rock excavation and blasting, describe the pre- and post-construction protocols for rock excavation and blasting, and discuss alternatives to blasting. - 3.
+Mitigation: Discuss measures to mitigate potential adverse impacts of construction activities including noise, dust, and debris.
 An updated construction management plan which discusses the mitigation measures related to the potential impacts above should be included in the SDEIS.